 If you are applying to a program that requires the GRE, you will have to retake the GREs.
 We accept GREs within 5 years of the time you wish to apply.
 See our application instructions for more details.

 We do not have a minimum GRE score as we review applications holistically; however, competitive applicants tend to score in the 50th percentile and above.
-You can view Admissions Statistics for each program listed by selecting the specific programs you are interested in viewing at this link.
+You can view admissions statistics for many programs by viewing their dedicated program information pages.

 One Year / 11-Month Programs

 - We offer 4+1 MPH programs for current Berkeley undergraduate students enrolled in the public health major.
-More information about the 4+1 can be found at this link.
+Go to the 4+1 program page for more information.